Olympus E-410 vs E-M10 III

 It is notable that the E-M10 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-410 does not offer wifi capability.
+In contrast, the E-410 does not provide wifi capability.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-410 and the Olympus E-M10 III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.